paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2014-08-02-clyde_sider.markdown

 ## The Clyde-sider Experience
 Each shift began inside the stadium with everyone taking part in a [haka][7] (minus the dancing), before being dispatched to larger area groups.
 These groups were subdivided into smaller sub-teams, who were then briefed by their team leaders.
 A debrief at the end of the shift allowed us to relay any problems and suggest how things could be improved the next day.

-{% figure "Souvenir paper cut illustration by [Christine J Thomson](http://thepapercutartist.com/)" %}
+{% figure caption:"Souvenir paper cut illustration by [Christine J Thomson](http://thepapercutartist.com/)" %}
 {% picture /2014/08/clyde_sider_papercut.png alt="" %}
 {% endfigure %}